nacloos/diffscore-site/docs/index.md

 Y_{k+1}  = Y_k + \alpha \dfrac{\partial}{\partial Y} \text{score}(X, Y_k)
 ``` -->

+We visualize the optimization process for a few similarity measures below.
+The dataset on the left is the reference dataset X, and the datasets on the right are the synthetic datasets Y for different similarity measures.
 <div style="display: flex; justify-content: space-around; align-items: center; margin: auto;">
   <div style="text-align: center; width: 200px;">
     <p style="text-align: center">Reference</p>